JaimeStill/offline-platform/README.md

 After the app is added to the workspace, you need to add the debug URL to the `CorsOrigins` array specified in the `./server/{Project}.Web/appsettings.Development.json` file.
 See [appsettings.Development.json](./src/server/files/__name@classify__.Web/appsettings.Development.json).

-You can run the newly added app by executing `npm run start:{name}`.
-For example, `npm run start:items`.
+You can run the newly added app by executing `npm run start-{name}`.
+For example, `npm run start-items`.